richardesp/pycritty/README.md

 # pycritty
-Pseudo-code interpreter made for the Language Processors course, using Bison and Flex as lexical and syntactic processors.
+Pseudo-code interpreter using Bison and Flex as lexical and syntactic processors.

 ## What it consists of